 A minimum distance of 3 ft. is required between the radio base and the control unit.
-The radio module must be within 24 ft. of a properly grounded 3-prong AC outlet that is not controlled by a wall switch and connects to the control unit through an analog multiline jack with a line connector.
+The radio module must be within 24 ft. of a Installing Telephones and Adjuncts Connecting Telephones to the Control Unit properly grounded 3-prong AC outlet that is not controlled by a wall switch and connects to the control unit through an analog multiline jack with a line connector.